casasprunes/codeparts/_posts/2020-03-08-create-a-read-model-using-kafka-streams-state-stores.markdown

 ### 3.2 Building a KafkaStreams

-Once we have configured our build management, let us continue by defining a stream that reads events from the _balance_ topic and process them by using the _BalanceProcessor_ and the _balanceReadModel_ State Store.
+Once we have configured our build management, let us continue by defining a [kafka stream][kafka-streams] that reads events from the _balance_ topic and process them by using the _BalanceProcessor_ and the _balanceReadModel_ State Store.

 #### 3.2.1 Configuring KafkaStreams